yssource/crp/src/idioms/destructors.md

 moved into the function `acccept`, there is no additional object remaining, and so there is no additional `Drop::drop` call (which in the C++ example prints `0`).

+Rust's drop methods do run when leaving scope due to a panic, though not if the panic occurs in a destructor that was called in response to an initial panic.

 ## Early cleanup and explicitly destroying values

 In C++ you can explicitly destroy an object.
 This is mainly useful for